Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 Composite bonding is often reversible in the sense that it can be removed.
 But “reversible” doesn’t always mean your tooth returns to the exact same state as it was before treatment.

-If bonding was placed with little to no enamel reduction – for example to repair a chip or refine tooth edges – it is usually possible to remove it and leave the underlying enamel intact.
+If composite bonding was placed with little to no enamel reduction – for example to repair a chip or refine tooth edges – it is usually possible to remove it and leave the underlying enamel intact.

 - Bonding can often be polished off safely